radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 there will be one overhang sequence.
 Can you find this sequence in the raw data?
 What's going on with that other stuff at the beginning of each read?

 When working on your own data, you would probably want to check the quality of your reads more thoroughly.
 A good tool to do this, is [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), which summarized the quality of all your reads in easy to interpret plots.
-If this would for example show that the quality at the end of the reads drops, you can consider to trim your reads.
+If this would, for example, show that the quality at the end of the reads drops, you can consider to trim your reads.
 Option [25] in the params file allows you to do that.
+We'll get back to that during Step 2.

 # Step 1: Demultiplexing the raw data